Validation of the StepWatch Activity Monitor in Individuals With Vestibular Disorders

 Taylor and Francis Group

 Wellons, Rachel D.; Duhe, Sydney; MacDowell, Sara; Diaz, Gabrielle; Poche, Crystal; Johnson, Mark; and Steen, Byron, "Validation of the StepWatch Activity Monitor in Individuals With Vestibular Disorders" (2019).
-School of Allied Health Professionals Faculty Publications.
+School of Allied Health Professions Faculty Publications.
 4.